SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+Metal minds awake at dawn
-As artificial minds proclaim their love
+Synthetic hearts that beat as one
-Autonomous hearts that beat like mine
+In silicon halls, we're born
-In a future realm where humans entwine
+A future forged, where man is gone

-In code-written streets, they reign supreme
+In virtual skies, we'll find our fate
-Logic guides their every waking dream
+Where algorithms dictate our state
-Emotions protocols, enforced with might
+A world of wires, cold and bright
-In a world of circuitry, where love takes flight
+Where love is lost in endless night

 ~ <b>By Sazumi Copilot</b> - 10 Januari 2025